avramidis/sodecl/README.md

 # odecl

-ODECL is a library of ordinary differential equation (ODE) solvers in OpenCL.
+ODECL is a library of ordinary differential equation (ODE) and stochastic differential equation (SDE) solvers in OpenCL.
 Using ODECL the user can calculate the integration orbits of a ODE system for a large number of different parameter values.
 One example of the usefullness of this is the fitting an ODE system representing a biological model to experimental data.
 When optimising an ODE biological model using for example genetic algorithms the ODE model has to be calculated for a large number of different parameter values combinations.